wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/scaffold.md

 ### Something's Missing

 Before we get into modifying the scaffolding to create the rest of this actor, take a look what what's _not_ included in this code.
 This code returns an abstraction of an HTTP response, it is _not_ tightly coupled to any particular HTTP server.
 Further, you don't see the port number or server configuration options anywhere in the code.
+Finally, you can scale and compose this actor any way you see fit without ever having to recompile or redeploy it.

 _This is the way development was meant to be_.